RosettaCommons/rosetta/README.md

 $ ./scons.py -j<NumOfJobs> mode=release bin
 ```

-Questions about how to use Rosetta are best directed to the RosettaCommons forums <https://www.rosettacommons.org/forum>
 The Rosetta source tree is big and uses a series of advanced features of the C++ language.
-Some C++ compilers may not yet perfectly master these features.
+While we endeavor to support most compilers where possible, some C++ compilers may not yet perfectly master these features.
-Later versions of those compilers have that fixed.
+Later versions of those compilers may have that fixed.
-Talk back to us when you run into issues.
+Please let us know if you run into issues.

 Docker
 ======